artemis-sbs/LegendaryMissions/mkdocs/docs/script/maps/index.md

 ## New Map system post 1.0
 This will use a system of grids and tiles.

-- galaxy systems pesudo endless grid of 1Mx1M system tiles
+- galaxy systems pesudo endless grid of sub grid of system tiles
     - star tiles
     - planetary tiles

+- planetary systems are 1Mx1M with 100kx100k tiles
+    - moon tiles
+    - settlements
+    - dead space

-- planetary systems are 100kx100k with 10kx10k tiles
+- settlement  are 100kx100k with 10kx10k tiles
-    - map tiles
+    - sector tiles
         - terrain tiles
         - station

+- sectors systems are 10kx10k (1kx1k tiles ?)
+    - station actual placement
+    - mines
+    - terrain
     - ship tiles
         - fleet tiles
         - npc tiles
         - player tiles

 ### Galaxy level
-The galaxy is a grid representing 'tiles' of star systems that are 1Mx1M
+The galaxy is a grid representing 'tiles' of star systems that are 1Mx1M.

+Other levels are set to 10x10 grids, but a galaxy can be any size 10x10 10x20 etc.

-## Galaxy tiles
+## Galaxy tiles generation rules
-The star system  is 1Mx1M and a planetary system is 100kx100k making a galaxy tile a 10x10 tile grid
+The star system  is 1Mx1M and a planetary system is 100kx100k But a galaxy can be size differently

+is sized based on the number of stars an the max number of planets.

+2*max_planet x (number_of suns+1)/2

+so if you have 3 suns, with 8, 11, 15 planets
+the grid is 30 x 4

+Conceptually this ia a 30Mm x 4Mm, but orbit diameters can be depicted differently as the grids are ,ore about the count than actual distance.

 A Galaxy Tile specifies the number of star section tiles .
 Think of it a as deck of cards with:
     - one-3 stars tiles are star being 500k - 1M in diameter cards